johnfarnell/cellsimulator/README.md

 For a quick demonstration of the workings of this application, please copy the following link https://github.com/johnfarnell/cellsimulator/tree/dev and import at https://codesandbox.io/docs/importing
-Alternatively, clone the gitbuhb link  https://github.com/johnfarnell/cellsimulator/tree/dev to a local machine and use the standard "npm start" to run the application locally
+Alternatively, clone the github link  https://github.com/johnfarnell/cellsimulator/tree/dev to a local machine and use the standard "npm start" to run the application locally

 ## Overview